carlthome/tensorflow-convlstm-cell/README.md

 channels = 3
 filters = 12

-# Used for dropout and batch normalization.
+# Used for dropout and recurrent batch normalization.
 is_training = tf.placeholder(tf.bool)
 new_sequences = tf.placeholder(tf.bool)